-Joe Korngiebel is vice president of user experience at Workday, where he sets the strategic direction and leads research, design, and human-interface development of Workday’s mobile and browser applications.
+Joe Korngiebel is senior vice president of user experience at Workday, where he sets the strategic direction and leads research, design, and human-interface development of Workday’s mobile and browser applications.

 Workday Mobile: Iteration... with a Marshmallow on Top

 The "Marshmallow Challenge," popularized by Tom Wujec's TED talk, is an 18-minute exercise where teams compete to build the tallest freestanding structure they can from spaghetti, duct tape, and string, topped by a single marshmallow.
 This challenge has been given to thousands of people across a wide range of professions with a surprising set of results.
 One of the notable outcomes, in Wujec's own words, is that "on virtually every measure of innovation, kindergartners create taller and more interesting structures" than recent business school graduates.

 Kindergartners do a better job on the challenge because they spend more time playing and prototyping, Wujec writes.
 "Designers recognize this type of collaboration as the essence of the iterative process—which is central to design thinking.
 With each version, the kids get instant feedback of what works and what doesn't.
 Through play and prototyping, they instantly adapt to what's in front of them."
 In other words, the kindergartners were practicing a basic form of iterative development.

 At Workday, this "Marshmallow Challenge" approach of iterative development is fundamental to our ability to continuously deliver new innovations within our applications.
 We play and prototype until we achieve a core product that immediately addresses important business needs for our customers.
 From there, we continue to iterate and deliver the results on a three-times-a-year heartbeat, continually adding more functionality with every Workday update.